 Ads in mobile games are nothing new.
 You’ve probably experienced them first-hand while trying your hand at Candy Crush, Angry Birds, or Doodle Jump.
 In an increasingly mobile world, game ads are outperforming traditional digital ads, and by a large margin.
 In-app ads perform 11.4 times better than standard banner ads, according to a report by Appssavvy.

-This is not surprising when you think that over 190 million people across different demographics play games on their phones, including millennials (29%), teenagers (27%) baby boomers (26%), and Generation Xers (18%).
+This is not surprising when you think that over 2,5 billion people across different demographics play games on their phones: millennials (35% in the U.S.), Gen Z (25%), Generation Xers (23%), and baby boomers (17%).
 People spend on average 33 minutes every day playing video games.
 They do this in multiple gaming sessions at different times of day.
 They play at home, on their way to work, and when they travel, too.

 These numbers leave little doubt that in-game advertising gives marketers new opportunities to promote brands and increase their exposure.
 Even marketers and brands used to more conventional forms of advertising cannot ignore the benefits of advertising in video games.

 Mobile games are tested and reviewed extensively before they are approved and released.
 Both Google Play and the App Store won’t accept content that may offend certain demographics.
 Also, unlike websites or other apps, most games don’t usually feature user-generated content, which is all too often the main culprit when it comes to offensive content.